FPMAS/FPMAS/README.md

 such as computing clusters.

 The main advantage of FPMAS is that it is designed to abstract as much as possible MPI and parallel features to the final user.
-Concretely, no parallel or distributed computing skills are required to run Multi-Agent simulations on hundreds of processor cores.
+No distributed computing skills are required to run Multi-Agent simulations on hundreds of processor cores.

 Moreover, FPMAS offers powerful features to allow **concurrent write operations accross distant processors**.
 This allows users to easily write